nadim-chowdhury/nadim-chowdhury/README.md

 # About Me
-#### As a self learned creative and passionate programmer/developer I like to build and develop software for any platform.
+#### As a self-learned creative and passionate programmer/developer I like to build and develop software for any platform.
 Learning, improving skills, solving problems, and adapting to new technologies are my hobbies.
-I can give my total effort and perform teamwork with responsibility.
+I can give my total effort and work well in a team, with responsibility.

 # Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/nadim-chowdhury)